 After evaluating the failure, engineers revised construction methods and resumed work.
 Continuous settlement monitoring was mandated both to verify the effectiveness of the new method and to ensure the safety of traffic.
 GEO-Instruments was contracted to install and operate the monitoring system.

 • Provide hourly updates on the position of the piers in the test area.

 • Send alarm notifications if any movements exceed a specified value.

 Traditional settlement monitoring instruments, such as rod extensometers, would be destroyed by underpinning activities around and under the piers.
 Remote sensing, such as optical surveys, was needed, but survey crews would be far too expensive and slow to deliver data.
 It was clear that measurements, processing, and reporting of results and alarms had to be automated.
-GEO-Instruments proposed an automated optical survey solution using AMTS (automated motorized total stations).
+GEO-Instruments proposed an automated optical survey solution using AMTS monitoring systems (automated motorized total stations).

 Four AMTS and 48 L-Bar Prisms were installed on the piers.
 Each pier had at least two prisms, one high and one low.
 Each AMTS was fitted with a prism as well.
 Control prisms, set outside the area influenced by construction activities, provided a shared, stable point of reference for the AMTS.

 The AMTS units were programmed to acquire hourly readings of the target and control prisms.
 Small data loggers collected and transmitted the readings to GEO-Instruments via cellular modems.